 Aja McClanahan is a personal finance writer who has a story of getting out of over $120,000 in debt.
 She's been featured in Yahoo!
 Finance, MarketWatch, U.S. News and World Report, Kiplinger and has written for publications like Business Insider, Credit Karma, Inc., and many others.
 Aja writes about investing and personal finance for Wealthsimple.
 In her spare time, she manages her own investment portfolios for herself, husband, and two kids.
 Aja double majored in Spanish and Economics and holds a Bachelor of Arts degree from University of Illinois at Urbana-Champaign.

 Investors search for trends, growing industries, and general growth sectors with outlooks for sustained growth.
 One such sector that could experience rapid growth is the “water” industry.
 As the world’s population increases, more innovation is required to find, clean, treat, and use water for many different reasons.

 If you’re interested in water stocks and ETFs, this guide can give you some ideas.
 As always, make sure you do your research, understand and vet your investments based on your personal financial goals.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 What does it mean to invest in water?

 Investing in water means investing in companies that provide products and services related to the worldwide water supply.
 As you can imagine, there are dozens of products and services that can help businesses and individuals have access to the water they need for various purposes.